ritza-co/leanpub-guide/03-book-cover-publish.md

 ## Creating a Book Cover and Publishing

-In this section we will be designing the front cover of your book, upload it to Leanpub and then publish your book.
+In this section, we will be designing the front cover of your book, upload it to Leanpub and then publish your book.

 More specifically we will: